Date: 9th November 2011

 Location: Southend-on-Sea, Essex

-My seventy-seventh ground of 2011 was on Wednesday 9th November at Roots Hall in Southend-on-Sea, Essex.
+My seventy-third new ground of 2011 was on Wednesday 9th November at Roots Hall in Southend-on-Sea, Essex.
 The match was Southend United vs. Waltham Forest in the Essex Senior Cup 3rd Round.

 Roots Hall is located just under half a mile from Prittlewell railway station in a residential area just north of the town centre.
 The ground has been home to Southend United since 1955.

 Due to downsizing in the 1980s and converted the stadium to an all-seater in the 1990s Roots Hall is smaller than it used to be with its current stadium capacity of 12,400 around one-third the venue's capacity prior to the changes.
 The ground is rather compact and cramped for spectators and the club have been looking to move to a new development at Fossetts Farm for the past few years.
 The most recent change to Roots Hall was a new two-tiered South Stand added in 1994 on the former site of the huge South Bank Terrace which was sold off to housing developers.
 Because of the houses that border the ground, the South Stand is very narrow, with just six rows of seats on the upper level and seven rows of seats on the lower level.